zbj6266/Minesweeper/README.md

 # Minesweeper
+Setup and Run the code Steps:
+First to git clone the code https://github.com/zbj6266/Minesweeper.git Second go to the src folder cd Minesweeper/Minesweeper/src Third javac Minesweeper/Main.java
+Fourth java Minesweeper/Main
+This will run the code and please do the same step three and step four for Solver.java: javac Minesweeper/Solver.java java Minesweeper/Solver

 First Step: Please download the whole file and import into the java IDE as an project.

 Second Step: Please run the Main.java file under src/Minesweeper file